 LANDED COST = BUY PRICE + FREIGHT COSTS + CUSTOMS CHARGES

-The Customs Duties chapter goes over how to get estimates for duty costs.
-And, getting reliable freight cost estimates from a freight rate calculator is covered in the Mode Selection chapter.
+The Customs Duties guide goes over how to get estimates for duty costs.
+And, getting reliable freight cost estimates from a freight rate calculator is covered in the Mode Selection guide.
 But your freight charges will vary depending on how much responsibility you are willing to take.

 Your supplier will probably only arrange all the freight if they can make up for it with a higher buy price.
 Similarly, you will only pay all the freight if you can make up for it in a lower buy price.
 But it’s not uncommon for inexperienced buyers to squeeze a better deal out of a supplier, but fail to realize the consequences when the supplier accepts a lower buy price, in exchange for switching incoterms.
 That might seem harmless, but, switching from FOB to EXW, for instance, might have wiped out all the gains made by the cheaper buy price.
 So what are Incoterms?

 This gets a little boring but it’s really, really important.
 Incoterms are standardized freight terms that are used in international sales agreements.
 There are eleven of them in all, each differing in where, during the shipment, the responsibility (arranging and paying) and liability (for resolving any problems) transfers from the seller to the buyer.

 Most suppliers have a preferred combination of incoterm and selling price.
 Often, that’s CIF (Cost, Insurance and Freight), which means their responsibility for the goods ends at the US port.
 It is commonly used, however, for smaller buyers this incoterm (and the three other incoterms starting with the letter “C”) are disasters waiting to happen.
 This is explained in the Freight Forwarders guide.

 The safe (and more common) incoterms that you should be negotiating, are: